• Skip to primary navigation

 • unrefined sea salt: kosher grains or fine salt is best but avoid coarse salt.
 And for the love of all good and fermented things, please don't use iodized salt.
 Our favorite is Redmond's Kosher Sea Salt.
 Use code NOURISH for 10% off.

-A digital kitchen scale is helpful if you're making fermented sauerkraut for the first time.
+A digital kitchen scale is helpful for making fermented sauerkraut for the first time.
 In lacto-fermentation, it's a good idea to use high salt concentration to avoid bad bacteria overgrowth as the bad yeasts do not tolerate salt.

 We will use a 2.5% salt concentration in this recipe.
 If you use this basic sauerkraut recipe on a regular basis, using the kitchen scale will eventually become unnecessary.